MafiaBears/bmbook/other/lore.md

 \- By the way, - Artemis inquired innocently, as if she had not heard his tirade, - did you find his daughter?
 They say she was kidnapped by the Pandas when Uncle's business went really bad...                    &#x20;

-&#x20;     The guys from the Grizzly gang carefully left the crowd and ran to their car, parked right on the sidewalk.
+The guys from the Grizzly gang carefully left the crowd and ran to their car, parked right on the sidewalk.
 The received information should be delivered to the addressee as quickly as possible.

-#### **Chapter III**
+## `Chapter III`
 ****

 &#x20;   Godfather Grizzly's office was on the third floor of the old mansion.
 His looked out the window, behind which was the largest park in the city, carefully preserving the true look of autumn.
 Fatso and Long froze at the boss's huge desk, not daring to break the silence with a single sound.\